arvindwaiker/algorithms/src/main/java/io/awklabs/datastructures/tree/Readme.md

    2. The right subtree of a node contains only nodes with keys greater than the node’s key.
    3. The left and right subtree each must also be a binary search tree.
    4. There must be no duplicate nodes.
+6. AVL Tree : Is a Binary Search Tree that is self balancing.
+Every insert and delete triggers a logic to rebalance itself.
+    1. Left Rotate
+    2. Right Rotate

 Heaps